bbrito/predictive_control/README.md

 # Experiment with Shunk arm
 - Start power on butten with arm connection
-- Connect can device to the computer and type set bund rate
+- Connect can device to the computer and type set bund rate by using sudo ip link set can0 up type can bitrate 500000
 - roslauch predictive_control robot_bringup.launch
 - second terminal => rosservice call /arm/driver/init
                   => try: rosservice call /arm/driver/init .... it gives true